rnayabed/gramophy/README.md

 ### Contribute

 You can contact me via email (in bio) or join the [Discord Server](https://discord.gg/BExqGmk), where you can know what I'm working on.
 I would love to add more features to this program.
+Or you can buy me a coffee :)

 ### License